top of page

 However, convictions aren't the truth.
 They are simply a belief, a personal belief at that!

 There is a saying by Nietzsche that says that "Convictions are more dangerous enemies of the truth than lies" .
 That is because people will come up with made up opinions only to support their own beliefs.
-Tai mentions in this step that "Ignorance is a condition of the human experience that is only removed by careful operation".

-Now, when fear of change creeps in your mind and the voices of what people might say about you can be heard in your inner ears, you must also manage to understand that most people's minds are way too cluttered with their own set of nonsense rules, hence, they do not have much room to understand how you can quickly move on from old convictions.
+Now, when the fear of change creeps in your mind and the voices of what people might say about you can be heard in your inner ears, you must also manage to understand that most people's minds are way too cluttered with their own set of nonsense rules.

 “I consider that a man’s brain originally is like a little empty attic, and you have to stock it with such furniture as you choose.
 A fool takes in all the lumber of every sort that he comes across, so that the knowledge which might be useful to him gets crowded out, or at best is jumbled up with a lot of other things, so that he has difficulty laying his hands upon it.
 Now the skillful workman is very careful indeed as to what he takes into his brain-attic.
 He will have nothing but the tools which may help him in doing his work, but of these he has a large assortment, and all in the most perfect order.
 It is a mistake to think that that little room has elastic walls and can distend to any extent.
 Depend upon it there comes a time when for every addition of knowledge you forget something that you knew before.
 It is of the highest importance, therefore, not to have useless facts elbowing out the useful ones.”